Janus Henderson China Opportunities Fund I Acc

 Charlie Awdry is an Investment Manager for the Chinese Equities strategy, a position he has held since 2011.
 Charlie joined the firm as part of Henderson’s acquisition of Gartmore in 2011.
 He started with Gartmore in 2001.
 After a period of working in Hong Kong from 2005 to 2006, he returned to London and became the China fund manager at Gartmore in 2006.
 Charlie graduated with honours, first class from the University of Bristol with a bachelor’s degree in geography.
 He holds the Chartered Financial Analyst designation and has 17 years of financial industry experience and more than a decade of experience as lead manager of China equities portfolios.

 May Ling Wee is an Investment Manager at Janus Henderson Investors, a position she has held since joining Henderson in 2015.
-Previously, May Ling was a portfolio manager with Lloyd George Management in Hong Kong.
+Previously, May Ling was a portfolio manager with Lloyd George Management in Hong Kong, managing Greater China and Hong Kong equities.
 Prior to that, she was an investment analyst with Deutsche Bank, Hong Kong.
 She began her investment career as a research analyst in Dresdner Kleinwort Wasserstein Securities, Singapore and subsequently Hong Kong.
-May Ling holds a B Com (economics and finance) from the University of New South Wales, Sydney.
-She holds the Chartered Financial Analyst designation.
+May Ling holds a B.C. (economics and finance) from the University of New South Wales, Sydney.
+She holds the CFA designation.

 Data provided by Morningstar.